FAQ

 HAEMODIALYSIS

 Diverts the blood into an external machine where it filters and cleans the patient’s own blood for return to the body.
-This procedure is suitable for Safe Blood users provided non-blood prime is used.
+This procedure is suitable for members provided non-blood prime is used.

 HAEMODILUTION